-Although the Ecodesign Regulation requires suppliers to provide information in the technical documentation of the products, the information required to make the best product list is in the most cases not declared (% $\eta_s$ ).
-This information should be added to the EPREL database and be accessible to the public by the end of 2020.
+Although the Ecodesign Regulation requires suppliers to provide information in the technical documentation of the products, the information required to make the best product list was in the most cases not declared (% $\eta_s$ ); however, the information is becoming increasingly available in recent updates.
+This information should also be added to the EPREL database but is not yet accessible to the public.

-For the moment being, direct contact with manufacturers to request this data will probably be the most effective way to gather data.
+For the time being, direct contact with manufacturers to request this data is the most effective way to gather data.